Drews-Tools/DayZReSkin_Wiki/README.md

 Use the Work Drive utility to mount the P:\ drive.
 Extract (unpack) DayZ’s game data to P:\DZ\ or your chosen project directory.
 Program Layout & Features
-Below is a high-level view of the DayZReSkin interface:
+Below is a high-level view of the DrewZ ReTeX interface:

 Select Template: Choose your base image (e.g., a blank .png or an extracted in-game texture from P:\DZ\Characters\…).
 Select Texture Folder: Choose the folder containing your custom textures (the images you wish to apply to the template).